grapisar/PercHomeostatic/README.md

 # Percolation with homeostatic plasticity

-Code to reproduce the findings of the paper *"Percolation in networks equipped with local homeostatic plasticity"*.
+Code to reproduce the main findings of the paper *"Percolation in networks equipped with local homeostatic plasticity"*.

 ## Example of successive instances